Steps to Take Before a Nonprofit Applies for Tax-Exempt Status

 on October 12, 2018

-For a nonprofit to obtain tax-exempt status from the IRS under section 501(c)(3), obviously it must file IRS Form 1023 and await a determination.
+For a nonprofit to obtain tax-exempt status from the Internal Revenue Service (IRS) under section 501(c)(3), obviously it must file IRS Form 1023 and await a determination.
 But there are several significant steps nonprofits must take before the application process, as nonprofit attorney and advisor Gene Takagi explains.

 “You’re going to first have to determine what form of entity you’re going to operate.
 That entity is the party that is preparing and completing the application so that tax-exempt status will relate to that entity,” says Takagi.
 Nonprofits are generally limited to choosing between forming as a corporation, an unincorporated association, or a trust.
 “There are other possibilities, like LLCs, but they are rare and a little bit more complicated.”

 Takagi says an unincorporated association is itself a legal type of entity in California.
 “An unincorporated nonprofit association actually offers limited liability protection to its members, like a corporation,” says Takagi.
 He adds that the protection is “perhaps not as strong,” as the protection a corporation receives.
 The unincorporated association is not required to file with the California secretary of state’s office.
 “It could be regarded as a legal entity just by the mere fact of operating as a separate entity apart from its members.”

 Another step to take prior to application stage is for the nonprofit to choose its board of directors.
 “For California nonprofit public benefit corporations, there is a requirement that a majority of the directors not be compensated by the organization, whether as an employee or contractor,” says Takagi, “or (not be) related to anybody compensated by the organization.”